silvacms/documentation/source/buildout.rst

 .. note::

-   We highly recommend stopping your Zope instance(s) before running buildout.
+   We recommend stopping your Zope instance(s) before running buildout.

 What's in the buildout directory
 ````````````````````````````````

-A Buildout tree contains the following sub-directories:
+A Buildout directory contains the following sub-directories:

 ``bin``